slu-soc5050/syllabus/docs/intro.md

 3.  *Fundamentals of data visualization*: Create and present publication quality plots programmatically using `R` and `ggplot2`.

-4.  *Quantitative research synthesis*: Plan, implement (using `R`), and present (using `knitr` as well as the word pressing and presentation applications of your choice) a research project that uses linear regression to answer a research question.
+4.  *Quantitative research synthesis*: Plan, implement (using `R`), and present (using `knitr` as well as the word processing and presentation applications of your choice) a research project that uses linear regression to answer a research question.

 ## Core Resources